Use Bridge to delete a row on a condition

 1. Select the Trigger module.

-2. To open the Integration panel in a new tab, in the Integrations section, select Integrations Page.
+2. In the Integrations section, select Integrations Page.

 • Trigger Name: Create a custom label for your trigger.

-• Sheet ID: Paste the sheet ID for your source sheet (where we’ll pull row data from).
+• Sheet ID: Paste the sheet ID for your source sheet.

 • Column Name or ID: Type the name of the Smartsheet column that will trigger your row deletion.
 For this example, we’re using the column Delete with Bridge